Garbage Disposal Maintenance Services

 Clogged Drain Pipe

 When food particles or dreaded fat, grease, and oils make their way through the disposal and into the drain pipe, they can accumulate and clog over time.
-Don’t try to dislodge a difficult clog yourself — call Sunshine Plumbing and Gas for professional services.
+Don’t try to dislodge a difficult clog yourself — call our plumbing company for professional services.

 Disposal Is Jammed